WHY A PET REHABILITATION CENTRE

 On top of taking the best from both Western and Traditional Chinese Medicine, the holistic rehabilitation plan also includes a detailed nutritional assessment on the diet and an evaluation of the biomechanics issues resulted from many orthopaedic and neurological conditions.

-Assistant Rehabilitation Therapist, Certified Hydrotherapist
+Animal Rehabilitation Therapist, Certified Hydrotherapist

 Having been in the equestrian sector with Way Of The Horse since 2012, Sean is an experienced animal trainer and manager.
 He has also taught and overseen various types of lessons, involving equine therapies, that are specially catered to children with needs from Autism, Down syndrome, Cerebral Palsy and more.